Norman Sas: Tudor Games and Electric Football

 The game's popularity waned in the development of video football games.
 Interviewed in 1998, Sas said, "For the first 10 years, we generated more money for NFL Properties than anyone else.
 Then the [video] games came out, and that was the beginning of the end."

 Later years

 Sas lived in Alpine, New Jersey for more than 30 years, where he served on the borough council, planning board and a volunteer for the Reliance Fire Department.
 He was also a member of the New York Athletic Club, the Knickerbocker Country Club, and the Englewood Field Club.

 Sas sold his company to Miggle Toys in the 1980s and retired in 1988.
 He moved to Vero Beach, Florida in the late 1990s, and died at his home there in June 2012 at age 87.
-He lived a wonderful life as a kind, hardworking businessman, husband, father, and grandfather who was loved by all.
 He was inducted into the Miniature Football Coaches Association Hall of Fame in August 2012.
 Sas was survived by his wife, Irene Sas, to whom he had been married for 62 years.